 That goes for those driving brand new cars (they’re 21% more likely to make a claim than those in cars a year old or older) and those whose cars are new to them.

 People driving a car that is new to them are 27% more likely to have an accident than those who have been driving their car for more than twelve months.

-Interestingly, women are slightly more likely to have an accident in a new car (up to two years old), whereas men are more likely to make a claim for a car more than two years old.
+Interestingly, women are slightly more likely to have an accident in a new car (up to two years old), whereas men are more likely to make a car insurance claim for a vehicle more than two years old.

 In terms of age, drivers aged 45-54 and 55-64 were more likely to have accidents when driving new cars than older cars.
 All other age groups were more likely to have accidents in older cars.